Malta says deal reached with Italy to take migrants from rescue boat | DW | 06.07.2019

 Read more: What drives Sea-Watch captain Carola Rackete to rescue migrants?

-Salvini ruled out the possibility that the migrants on board the Alan Kurdi will arrive in Italy.
+Salvini ruled out the possibility that the migrants on board the Alan Kurdi would arrive in Italy.

 "The German NGO can choose between Tunisia and Germany," he said.